 Answer: Punitive refers to punishment.
 Where compensatory damages refer to actual losses, punitive damages may be awarded above and beyond the actual losses suffered.
 Reasons that punitive damages might be awarded include malicious or unusually reckless behavior.

 I was in an auto accident with an uninsured motorist.
 What happens now?

 Answer: Some auto policies include uninsured motorist coverage.
 If you purchased that type of coverage, you may be entitled to payment for your damages within the limits of the policy.
 You should discuss this and other options with your Texas personal injury lawyer.
 They can evaluate your case and make the appropriate recommendations.

 Answer: It is important to gather the names of witnesses and their contact information, however, do not discuss the accident with them.
 It is imperative that you make no statements of fault.
 Contact an expert Texas personal injury attorney as soon as possible.
 They will investigate your accident including questioning any potential witnesses without jeopardizing your claim.

 Answer: Do not make any statements of fault to anyone, including friends, family or the police.
 While it is important to access your support system for comfort and assistance, it is advisable that you refrain from discussing the accident with anyone, particularly if that person is a potential witness.
 It is the job of your Texas personal injury attorney to speak on your behalf to all parties involved.
 They are familiar with applicable statutes and will protect your rights under the law.

 Answer: It is very important that you contact an experienced personal injury attorney as soon as possible.
 You may still be able to file a claim legally, however, depending on the actions you have taken during the time since the accident, your claim may have been weakened.
-Texas has a statue of limitations for filing a personal injury lawsuit as well as a wrongful death suit.
+Texas has a statute of limitations for filing a personal injury lawsuit as well as a wrongful death suit.
 An attorney will be able to evaluate your claim as well as advise you on the statute of limitations that applies in your case.